 Meanwhile, the Konica AutoReflex (Autorex in Japan) became the first 35mm SLR to offer auto-exposure with a focal-plane shutter.
 There is some disagreement as to whether this camera was introduced in 1965 or 1966, but I've gone for the latter.
 The camera used a mechanical 'trap-needle' controlled by an external CdS meter that read light directly (it was not through-the-lens metering).
 While auto-exposure was not new, the camera nevertheless marked a step on the way to further refinement of auto-exposure in a focal-plane shutter SLR.

-1968 - Konica introduced the Konica Autoreflex T, which was the focal-plane shutter SLR with open aperture TTL metering and shutter priority auto-exposure.
+1968 - Konica introduced the Konica Autoreflex T and A, which was the focal-plane shutter SLR with open aperture TTL metering and shutter priority auto-exposure.
 To be clear, the Konica Autoreflex T replicated what the Topcon Uni had accomplished four years earlier, but using a focal-plane rather than a leaf shutter.

 Mamiya launched their DTL series cameras - the Mamiya DTL 500 & 1000.
 These had switchable metering patterns; average and spot, for stop-down metering.
 There were a few manufacturers that adopted dual metering patterns (such as the 1969 Topcon Unirex - which was possibly the first SLR with open aperture dual metering, the 1970 Ricoh TLS 401, and the 1971 Miranda Auto Sensorex EE), but for some reason, switchable metering options did not catch-on, and largely disappeared until the mid 1980s, when metering options became popular.

 1969 - The Yashica TL Electro X was the first SLR with viewfinder electronic lights for exposure information (miniature lamps), and also the first with an electronically timed mechanical Copal shutter with step-less speeds operating at any intermediate between 2 seconds and 1/1000th.
 Speeds above 1/30th are click stopped, but it is possible to set the speed dial between settings.
 The slower speeds are not click-stopped, reflecting Yashica's intention for lower light exposures to be metered by adjustment of the shutter speed rather than the lens aperture.
 The camera still relied on stop-down metering, but the ethos at work here was to use electronics to eliminate mechanical component failure.